vs-123/ai-box-rs/README.md

 A basic Rust genetic algorithm where the player finds its food

 ## How it works
-The player initally has 4 directions to move, i.e., North, South, East and West.
+The player initially has 4 directions to move, i.e., North, South, East and West.

 The player randomly chooses a direction.